1. Criteria for MBC Provisional Approval

 2 commercial malting and distilling trials

-For Full Approval for Grain Distilling Use
+For Recommendation for Special Use

 - The Malting Barley Committee wishes to confirm that two macroscale malting trials are acceptable from the same company, if using two separate maltings and the same barley bulk; or if using two different barley bulks within the same maltings.
 However, this is an exception, to be used in exceptional circumstances only and is not to become the norm.

 - A variety should normally progress to Full Approval with one year of commercial trials.
 Where there have been insufficient satisfactory malting, brewing or distilling trials to award Full Approval in one year of commercial trials, the Malting Barley Committee may award Provisional Approval 2 to denote that a variety has not been rejected and is still progressing through the approval process.
-Macro-scale data from outwith the UK can provide secondary evidence to back up the primary evidence from UK macro-scale trials.
+Macro-scale data from out with the UK can provide secondary evidence to back up the primary evidence from UK macro-scale trials.

 - A variety should progress to Full Approval within two years of commercial trials.
 Any variety failing to gain Full Approval within two years will be removed from the List.